babeloff/boot-antlr4/README.md

 The output from the parser can be used in serveral ways.

-- [x] construct a task for generating lexers and parsers from grammars
+- [x] deftask [antlr4]: generating lexers and parsers from grammars
+- [x] deftask [test-rig] : reimplement the Antlr4 TestRig
+- [x] construct a demonstration project to show how to do live coding
-- [ ] compiled into a package for external consuptions
+- [ ] construct a package for external consuption
-- [ ] compiled into the current POD so it can be used to parse subsequent input files
+- [ ] functions for dynamically loading into the current POD

 ## License